Drug and Alcohol Addiction Resources in Texas

 Narcotics Anonymous is a variation of the Alcoholics Anonymous.
 Both follow the same program, which is the 12-step approach.
 Worldwide, the group said that almost 67,000 meetings are held every week in 139 countries.

 The website offers extensive addiction resources and tools that will help somebody who is willing to organize a meeting.
 The primary principle of the NA is for the drug dependent to reach out to another who is struggling with sobriety.
 The meetings carry the same message that the non-profit is trying to convey and that is they are not hopeless and there are worse cases than them but still the individuals managed to survive.
 You can set up your own meeting in your area or call the hotline on the website so you can be referred to local groups.

 The group is rich in addiction resources for students so they can find information regarding their alcohol problem.
 They set up a meeting for alcohol dependents to meet and share their experiences, as well as provide spiritual, physical, and mental support.
 The fundamental tenets of the teachings and lessons in these meetings are based on the article published in 1939, which is now known as the 12-step process.
-There are many variations to the 12-step process but the vision remains the same—help the individual overcome his addiction through a holistic approach.
+There are many variations to the 12-step process but the vision remains the same.
 You can go to this page so you can find an AA meeting near you.